dynamotn/neovim-config/README.md

 *   Efficiency editing with a ton of tools
 *   Support fuzzy finder, terminal, key mapping board, browser...

-## Languages, Frameworks or Tools support
+## Languages, Frameworks, or Tools support

 *   Javascript
 *   Lua (of course)